-X-shooter offers two observing modes: SLIT spectroscopy and IFU spectroscopy.
-The spectral format is fixed for both observing modes.
+In P93, X-shooter offers three observing modes: SLIT spectroscopy, IFU spectroscopy, and imaging.

+The spectral format is fixed for both spectroscopic observing modes.
 The three arms (UVB, VIS and NIR) operate in parallel.

 In SLIT mode, the user can select, for each arm independently, a slit width among those listed in Table 13.